eecs484db/eecs484db.github.io/wn23/p3-mongodb/p3-mongodb.md

 | ----------------------------------------- |----------|-----------------------------|
 | 100 points (20 for Part A, 80 for Part B) | Date TBD | **Date TBD at 11:55 PM ET** |

-If you do not turn in your project by the deadline, or if you are unhappy with your work, you may continue to submit up until **Date TBD at 11:55 PM ET** (4 days after the regular deadline).
-Please refer to [EECS 484 F22 Course Policies][course-policies] for more information on _Assignments and Partners_ and _Late Days_.
+Project 3 is due on **Date TBD**.
+Please refer to the [EECS 484 W23 course policies][course-policies] for more information on penalties for late submissions, late day tokens, and sick days.

 <!-- ## Change Log -->